Become a Sponsor

 A summer meal site is a location at which free meals are served to children 18 years old and under.
 SFSP sites are frequently held at pools, parks, schools, community centers, religious organizations, and other locations.
 All organizations or entities interested in becoming a SFSP site should contact CNOP.
 While sponsors are responsible for coordinating the financial and administrative aspects of the program, SFSP site supervisors are responsible for serving meals while following USDA guidelines and recording the number of meals served.
 CNOP can help determine if a site is eligible.
-Another way to determine eligibility is to use CNOP’s eligibility map.
+Another way to determine eligibility is to use the USDA Capacity Builder Map.

 Eligibility for Summer Meal Sites